pattonsgirl/CEG3120/Projects/Project2/README.md

      - Instances within the VPC or subnet
    - Allow HTTP access from any IP source

-5. Network ACL Settings:
+5. `Network ACL` Settings:

-    - TODO: add NCAL & sample rules to template: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-networkaclentry.html
-    - Deny outgoing requests to [wttr.in](https://wttr.in/)
+    - Add rule to deny outgoing requests to [wttr.in](https://wttr.in/)
+      - For simplicity, you may deny any protocol use and any port attempt to `wttr.in`

-7. Instance settings:
+6. `Instance` settings:

-   - Set "Tag" "Name" to "LastName-CF-instance"
    - Set a private IP in your subnet range
-   - Using the configuration script in the `cf-template` to also:
+   - Using the configuration script (`UserData`) in the `cf-template` to also:
      - Change `hostname`
      - Install `git`, `python3`, `pip3`, `apache2`, and `wamerican`
        - Note these are the names of the executable once installed - you'll need to find the correct package name & package repository manager per your AMI / Linux distribution